 Notice that when the additional claim is added above the existing argument, we must recognize that only a weakened form of the original claim is supported by the existing subcase.
-Apart from this adjustment, however, the original case remains intact (i.e., we do not need to introduce a weakened claim) and this may be considered an advantage for the "added above" choice.
+Apart from this adjustment, however, the original case is augmented rather than changed, and this may be considered an advantage for the "added above" choice.